How to Make a Mojito

 Mojito cocktail with mint and lime garnish

-A Mojito is one of the top cocktails to order when you’re out on the town so it’s no surprise that it’s on the IBA (International Bartenders Association) contemporary classic cocktail list.
-If you haven’t made friends with this refreshing drink yet, let us make the intro (and fast).
+A Mojito is one of the top cocktails to order when you’re out on the town, so it’s no surprise that it’s on the IBA (opens in new window) (International Bartenders Association) contemporary classic cocktail list.
+If you haven’t made friends with this beguiling drink yet, let us make the intro (and fast).

 QUICK TIPS